-In the modern world, slides are typically made using a process known as roto-moulding or rotationally moulded plastic.
+In the modern world, slides are typically made using a process known as roto-molding or rotationally molded plastic.

-- They come infused with anti-static inhibitors and stabilisers to give them that smooth sliding experience we all love so much!
+- They are infused with anti-static inhibitors and stabilizers to give them that smooth sliding experience we all love!

-- These durable plastics also help minimise UV damage due to their high-density polyethylene composition, making them an excellent choice for your backyard!
+- These durable plastics also help minimize UV damage due to their high-density polyethylene composition, making them an excellent choice for your backyard!

 Why are plastic slides used in playgrounds?

 This process has many advantages, including minimal waste and easy recycling.
-Its versatility with shapes/creating multiple projects simultaneously using roto-moulding instead of traditional injection.
-Moulded plastics makes it incredibly hard when no pre-made moulds are available!
+Its versatility with shapes/creating multiple projects simultaneously using roto-molding instead of traditional injection.
+Molded plastics make it incredibly hard when no pre-made molds are available!

 DIY Homemade Slides: Often made from plastic tubing pipes or a canvas tarp.
 If you have imagination, try using the land to your advantage with this great idea!